sanithps98/Automobile-Dataset-Analysis/README.md

 ## Conclusion

-The distribution plot of Linear Regression and Multiple Regression technique shows how the model predicts the prices of automobiles based on "horsepower", "curb-weight", "engine-size", "highway-mpg"
+The distribution plot of Linear Regression and Multiple Regression technique shows how the model predicts the prices of automobiles based on "horsepower", "curb-weight", "engine-size" and "highway-mpg"